sinnie/learn_web_dev/angular.md

 * __ngModel__ - The `ngModel` directive binds an input, select, text area (or custom form control) to a property on the scope using NgModelController, which is created and exposed by this directive.
 *   __ngBind__ - The `ngBind` attribute tells Angular to replace the text content of the specified HTML element with the value of a given expression, and to update the text content when the value of that expression changes.
 * __ngController__ - The `ngController` directive attaches a controller class to the view.
 This is a key aspect of how angular supports the principles behind the Model-View-Controller design pattern.

-- Binding the view into the model, which other directives such as input, text area or select require.
+* Binding the view into the model, which other directives such as input, text area or select require.
-- Providing validation behavior (i.e. required, number, email, url).
+* Providing validation behavior (i.e. required, number, email, url).
-- Keeping the state of the control (valid/invalid, dirty/pristine, touched/untouched, validation errors).
+* Keeping the state of the control (valid/invalid, dirty/pristine, touched/untouched, validation errors).
-- Setting related css classes on the element (ng-valid, ng-invalid, ng-dirty, ng-pristine,ng-touched, ng-untouched, ng-empty, ng-not-empty) including animations.
+* Setting related css classes on the element (`ng-valid`, `ng-invalid`, `ng-dirty`, `ng-pristine`, `ng-touched`, `ng-untouched`, `ng-empty`, `ng-not-empty`) including animations.
-- Registering the control with its parent form.
+* Registering the control with its parent form.

 ### Angular is Useful Because:
 * Code reuse